-The koala is listed as threatened in Queensland, New South Wales and the Australian Capital Territory under the Federal Government’s Environmental Protection and Biodiversity Conservation Act 1999.
+The koala is listed as endangered in Queensland, New South Wales and the Australian Capital Territory under the Federal Government’s Environmental Protection and Biodiversity Conservation Act 1999.

-Under Queensland’s Nature Conservation Act 1992 the koala is listed as vulnerable.
+Under Queensland’s Nature Conservation Act 1992 the koala is listed as endangered.

 About Koalas in Logan

-In Queensland, koalas weigh between 5 to 10kg and have short pale grey fur.
+In Queensland, koalas weigh between 5 to 10 kilograms and have short pale grey fur.

 Koalas are difficult to see.
 If you go searching for koalas in Logan, look for these signs that show a koala might be in the area:

 - look for scratch marks on trees, these may also be from goannas or possums

 - Koala scats (poo) around the base of trees (They are bullet-shaped and smell of eucalyptus if they are fresh).
 To learn how to identify koala scat, please visit What scat is that?